 With a good driver in hand, use Device Manager to install the new driver.
 Follow these steps:

-You can swipe on the desktop, choose the Settings charm, then Control Panel; or right-click in the lower-left corner and then choose Control Panel.
+Swipe your finger from the right edge of the touchscreen to choose the Settings charm (one of five charms, or fast ways to get to often-used actions), then Control Panel; or right-click in the lower-left corner and then choose Control Panel.

 Windows opens the Device Manager applet.